What Are 5 Top Selling Cookbooks in November of 2015?

 #1.
 The Pioneer Woman Cooks: Dinnertime: Comfort Classics, Freezer Food, 16-Minute Meals, and Other Delicious Ways to Solve Supper! - Ree Drummond

 Wow, what a title!
-Besides being the #1 best seller in November, it may win longest cookbook title ever.
+Besides being the #1 best seller in November, it may win the longest cookbook title ever.
 Here's what the back cover says about the book:

 And here are some quotes from Amazon reviewers:

-»This book is organized by type of meal.
-With categories such as comfort food, soup for dinner, salad for dinner, breakfast for dinner, the book gives the reader a sense of the different possibilities for meals.
+- This book is organized by type of meal.
+With categories such as comfort food, soup for dinner, salad for dinner, and breakfast for dinner, the book gives the reader a sense of the different meal possibilities.

-»These recipes are like the food I grew up eating.
-Every one looks great.
+- These recipes are like the food I grew up eating.
+Everyone looks great.
 Love all the pictures.

-»What I love about this book: it is HUGE.
+- What I love about this book: it is HUGE.
 I appreciate that it is filled with food my family would actually eat.
-There is nothing more annoying than buying a cookbook that has just a handful of recipes that we would even try.
+There is nothing more annoying than buying a cookbook with just a handful of recipes we would try.